 I got inspired to do more, and started creating short stories from words he had learned.
 However, keeping up with this became difficult at a time since he learned fast.
 So this forced me to get him ‘Hooked on Phonics’ which was a great help in furthering his education.

 24 years after these practices with my son, I was blessed with grandchildren.
 This blessing reignited the fire in me, and I started doing for them the same thing I did with my son.
 At this stage, the productivity of this practice started hitting me with the idea to reach out more by publishing my stories.
-And that gave birth to my story titled, “Say Something Sammy.
-Say Something!”.
+And that gave birth to my story titled, “Say Something Sammy, Say Something and Say Something Ana!”.

 I attended Hampton University from 1987-1991 and majored in business management.
 Currently, I am a sergeant in the Miami-Dade Police Department, and have worked there ever since 1994.
 But in 2004, I became a real estate investor, and by 2007, I had obtained my realtor license.
 During my free time, I enjoy reading, writing, traveling and having lots of fun with my family.